(A) "Active range" means a military range that is currently in service and is being regularly used for range activities.

 (D) "Military" means the department of defense (DOD), the armed services, coast guard, national guard, department of energy (DOE), or other parties under contract or acting as an agent for the foregoing, who handle military munitions.

-(E) "Military range" means designated land and water areas set aside, managed, and used to conduct research on, develop, test, and evaluate military munitions and explosives, other ordnance, or weapon systems, or to train military personnel in their use and handling.
+(E) "Military range" means designated land and water areas set aside, managed, and used to conduct research on, develop, test, and evaluate military munitions and explosives, other ordnance, or weapon systems, or to train military personnel in the use and handling of such devices.
 Ranges include firing lines and positions, maneuver areas, firing lanes, test pads, detonation pads, impact areas, and buffer zones with restricted access and exclusionary areas.